 After a number of teasers in the recent months, the self-proclaimed ‘flagship killer’, One plus Two has finally been Announced today.
-As we all know, One plus aims to provide flagship level specs at a price which does not leave a very big whole in one’s pocket.
+As we all know, One plus aims to provide flagship level specs at a price point which does not leave a big hole in one’s pocket.
 That’s exactly what they are doing with this years flagship as well.
-There are two variants available:
+Like last year, there are two variants available to choose from:

 The OnePlus 2 64GB with 4 GB RAM will cost $389